dkw-aau/qse/README.md

 # Quality Shapes Extraction (QSE)

 QSE is a scalable shapes extraction tool which helps you extract validating shapes (SHACL) from large knowledge graphs.
-Please read our [research paper](https://relweb.cs.aau.dk/qse/extended.pdf) for details.
+Please read our [research paper](https://relweb.cs.aau.dk/qse/) for more details.

 ### Instructions to extract SHACL shapes from your Knowledge Graph